نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-• amir nourjou 1
+- amir nourjou 1

-• Farid Feizolahpour 2
+- Farid Feizolahpour 2

 چکیده [English]

-In order to determine the cropping pattern of the Mahabad irrigation and drainage network, Sentinel 2 images have been used related to the 2018-2019 crop year.
+In order to determine the cropping pattern of the Mahabad irrigation and drainage network, Sentinel 2 images have been used related to the 2018-2019 cropping year.
 The images were examined in terms of the region of syudy and the percentage of cloudiness and after selecting the appropriate images, pre-processing operations including radiometric and atmospheric corrections were applied on them.
 Then, the NDVI index was calculated based on selected images.
-On the other hand, after determination of the classification classes, the phenological cycle of crops were examined for each class and spectral pattern of crops was determined during the growing season.
+After determination of the classes, the phenological cycle of crops were examined for each class and spectral pattern of crops was determined during the growing season.
 Training samples were selected for supervised classification using the existing maps, Google Earth images, creating images with false color composites and considering the growth pattern and some of them were also considered for validation of the classified map.
 Then, the cropping pattern map was obtained by using the SVM classification algorithm.
-After generating the crop classification map, the water requirement of the different classes was determined based on the Penman-Montith evapotranspiration method, applying plant coefficients and irrigation application efficiency at the volumetric water delivery points.
+After generating the crop classification map, the water requirement of the different classes was determined based on the Penman-Monteith evapotranspiration method, applying plant coefficients and irrigation application efficiency at the volumetric water delivery points.
 Finally, the actual evapotranspiration rate of the study area calculated based on the SEBAL algorithm and compared with the net water requirement map.

 Based on the results, kappa coefficient and overall accuracy of the classified map were determined to be 0.953 and 91%, respectively.
 The area of the planted agricultural farms was equal to 10594 hectares and 1576 hectares of farms were without planting.
-The area of orchard farms was equal to 6786 hectares and the area of sugar beet, wheat, alfalfa and corn lands were obtained to 998, 1839, 693 and 278 hectares, respectively.
+The area of orchard farms was equal to 6786 hectares and the area of sugar beet, wheat, alfalfa and corn lands were 998, 1839, 693 and 278 hectares, respectively.
 Thus, the net irrigation water requirement was equal to 71 million cubic meters and the gross irrigation water requirement was calculated equal to 161.36 million cubic meters, considering the irrigation efficiency of 44%.
 On the other hand, the evaluation of the SEBAL evapotranspiration maps during the growing season indicated that the total amount of evapotranspiration was equal to 79.78 million cubic meters, and this amount was 14% higher than the net irrigation water requirement.
 Finally, according to the crop classification map and based on the comparison of the net irrigation water requirement and evapotranspiration maps, the water consumption in the Mahabad irrigation and drainage network was evaluated.
 It turned out that in the upstream farms of the network or close to the Mahabad River, the Water consumption was more than net water requirement and downstream areas were faced to deficit irrigation due to lack of sufficient water.

 کلیدواژهها [English]